We have 25 wonderful children in our class. Our TA is Ms Tate.

 Some children in Year 1 participated in the Moving Matters KS1 Multisports Festival hosted by La Retraite School.
 The children completed a variety of multi skills activities such as: target throw- ing, basketball dribbling, tennis ball control, speed, agility and dance moves.
 They had a great time and really enjoyed the active learning.
 They showed wonderful team work, superb behaviour and represented St Mary’s

 The children enjoyed having our school rabbit Mimi come join us this week for our science lesson.
 We have been learning about animals, their habitats and what they eat.
 We did a fact file on rabbits learning about their different habitats and what they need to survive.

 It is important to be at school each day and on time so that we are all ready to learn!
 Let's see how many times we can get 100% attendance!
 We are aiming for 100% attendance every week!

-They were voted as our class representatives for the school council.
+Congratulations to our Year 1 class representatives for the school council!